adopu/Data-Sciences/README.md

-# DataScienceProjects
+# DataScience

-Kaggle competitions, school projects and pet projects
+Kaggle competitions or some personnal studies